Accelerated Online Bachelor's Programs in Arizona 2026

 Southern New Hampshire University

-Southern New Hampshire University (SNHU) offers accelerated online bachelor's degree programs in digital photography, business administration, psychology and behavioral sciences, liberal arts, and more.
+Southern New Hampshire University (SNHU) offers accelerated online bachelor's degree programs in digital photography, business administration, psychology, liberal arts, and more.
 This online college also offers a bachelor's to master's degree option in which students can take up to four graduate courses at the undergraduate tuition rate.
 The accelerated bachelor's to master's program can help learners achieve their career goals more quickly and help them stand out in the competitive job market.

 Students interested in enrolling at Southern New Hampshire University can transfer up to 90 credits from previous college courses or other work or life experience.